 You can customize Atom to have different buttons or different things on the screen and in the window, but you need to pay for that and not just use the free version.

-You can also set up projects and folders and put your writing, design, research materials in them so when you’re working on something else in another folder then they’re always available to you in your other project folders too!
+You can also set up projects and folders and put your writing, design, and research materials in them so when you’re working on something else in another folder then they’re always available to you in your other project folders too!

 • Developed by people who code, for people who code